At a Glance

 ✨Tip Number 1

 Familiarise yourself with the curriculum and teaching methods used at Berkshire College of Agriculture.
-Understanding their approach will help you tailor your discussions during the interview, showcasing how your teaching style aligns with their values.
+This will help you tailor your discussions during the interview to show how your teaching style aligns with their approach.

 ✨Tip Number 2